 Small business owners and others with business interests may want to ensure that they can keep their business in a divorce.
 This can be done before marriage with a prenuptial agreement or during the marriage with a postnuptial agreement.
 In many cases, it is also possible to enter into an agreement with your spouse at the time of divorce, allowing you to keep your business in exchange for other assets or funds.
 Our firm also advises entrepreneurs on methods of protecting their business through instruments such as shareholder buy-sell agreements.

 Our firm works with clients to find solutions that help them keep the specific property and assets that matter to them.
 We can achieve that through a variety of methods:

 Additionally, we seek to prove that your separate property is, in fact, treated as separate property by a family court judge through the use of clear and convincing evidence.

 If you are considering a divorce, or going through the divorce process, trust Robert Reid McInvale, Attorney at Law, to help you protect your assets and your business.
-We invite you to meet with us at either of our two locations in the Houston area.
-To schedule a consultation, call us now at 866-959-7824 or use our online contact form.
+We invite you to meet with us at our location in Lubbock.
+To schedule a consultation, call us now at 833-884-3087 or use our online contact form.